 The southwestern suburbs of Franklin, Greendale, Greenfield and Hales Corners offer both urban and rural living opportunities.
 They contain three of the county's busiest commercial districts – South 108th Street (Highway 100), South 76th Street and South 27th Street – as well as some of the most beautiful parkland in the county.
 Whitnall Park and the Root River Parkway, which cut through southwestern Milwaukee County, offer acres upon acres of green space for picnicking, bicycling and other types of family enjoyment.
 Whitnall is home to Boerner Botanical Gardens, which has more than 40 acres of perennials, annuals, roses, tulips and ornamental trees; Wehr Nature Center hiking trails; and the Whitnall Park Golf Course.
 There is also The Rock, a ski hill and baseball complex at South 76th Street and West Rawson Avenue.

-Franklin is one of the state's fastest-growing areas.
-New residential developments are springing up throughout the community, primarily near Drexel, Puetz, Loomis and Ryan roads.
+Franklin is one of the state's fastest-growing areas with residential developments springing up throughout the community, primarily near Drexel, Puetz, Loomis and Ryan roads.
 In recent years, the city has built a new municipal building and library.
 The community is blessed with an ample supply of parkland that will guarantee green space for generations to come.

 Greenfield is one of the county's larger communities geographically, extending from the Waukesha County line on the west to 27th Street on the east.
 As its name implies, Greenfield contains many parks and recreational areas.
 It is also a vibrant city, with at least seven distinct commercial districts - Highway 100, 76th Street, Forest Home Avenue, Layton Avenue, 60th Street, Loomis Road and 27th Street.